DanSM-5/AddIt/README.md

 ```bash
 git clone https://github.com/DanSM-5/AddIt
 ```
-2. Run `npm ci` to install the dependencies.
+2. Run `npm ci --legacy-peer-deps` to install the dependencies.
+The `--legacy-peer-deps` is needed for conflicts with `react-native-vector-icons` but should not affect build (TODO: Fix dependency issue).
 3. Run:

 ```bash